 Helpful Tip: don’t let the Hydrangea cuttings dry out during the whole process.
 Work fast in a shaded area.

-Choose 3″ to 5″ long tender green stems, which will root more quickly and easily than woody stems.
-Cut just below a leaf node.
+Choose 3″ to 5″ long tender green stems, aka softwood cuttings, which will root more quickly and easily than woody stems.
+Use a pair of sharp clean pruners or scissors to cut just below a leaf node.
 The Hydrangea cuttings should each have at least 3 sets of leaf nodes – see photo above.

-Trimmed all but the top two leaves ( or four leaves if the top two leaves are much smaller than average ) from the stem using a clean sharp pruner.
+Trimmed all lower leaves until you get to the top set of leaves ( or four leaves if the top two leaves are much smaller than average ) from the stem using a clean sharp pruner.
 Be very careful not to scratch or damage the main stem.

 You may also love: how to propagate Fiddle Leaf Fig easily!